Coin Grading: Grade Can Help Determine Coin Value

 In the United States, grading companies are ranked into three main tiers based on their reputation for consistent and reliable evaluations and acceptance in the numismatic marketplace.
 Certified coins by the two top-tiered grading services command the highest premiums in the numismatic marketplace.

-The Professional Coin Grading Services (PCGS) and the Numismatic Guaranty Corporation (NGC) are rated as “Superior” by the Professional Numismatists Guild.
+PCGS, NGC, and CAC Grading, are considered to be top-tier grading services, and NGC is the Official Grading Service of the Professional Numismatists Guild.
 Coins graded by PCGS or NGC have high-grade authenticity and are accepted in the marketplace at their stated grade.

 The middle-tiered grading service ANACS has been in existence the longest, but their grading is acceptable.
 ANACS graded coins generally trade at lower premiums than PCGS or NGC graded coins.
 All the other companies not mentioned above are considered the lowest tier of grading services.
 Coins graded by any other company will likely be devalued because of inconsistent or “looser” grading standards.